ollin18/Node2Vec.jl/README.md

 walks=simulate_walks(g,5,80,2,2)
 ```

-It is possible to create your own simulated walks with `node2vec_walk(network,node,length,p,q)`, the function `simulate_walks` randomly shuffles the initial node to avoid the [first-mover advantage](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.95.052301)shuffles the initial node to avoid the [first-mover advantage](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.95.052301).
+It is possible to create your own simulated walks with `node2vec_walk(network,node,length,p,q)`, the function `simulate_walks` randomly shuffles the initial node to avoid the [first-mover advantage](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.95.052301).

 Then we do the Word2Vec step through [Word2Vec.jl](https://github.com/JuliaText/Word2Vec.jl).
 It strangely takes the character "</s>" as a word so we cut it.